dietmarja/LLM-Elements/backpropagation/readme_autograd.md

 # PyTorch's automatic differentiation engine `autograd`
  `pytorch.autograd` is PyTorch's workhorse when it comes to neural network training.
  More specifically, `pytorch.autograd` computes gradients of tensor operations, allowing for efficient backpropagation during the training process.
-Below is a simple example that demonstrates the use of autograd in a context typical for language models.
-We'll create a small neural network that predicts the next word in a sequence, which is a fundamental task in language modeling:
+The chart below illustrates the code in `autograd.ipynb` where autograd is used create a small neural network that predicts the next word in a sequence, which is a fundamental task in language modeling:

 ```mermaid
 graph TD